jorditorresBCN/Assignments-2017/Lab04.md

-#Lab4: Interacting with users and services in the Cloud
+#Lab 4: Interacting with users and services in the Cloud

 ## Task 4.1:  Data Visualization basics